idavidov13/PW-Framework-Step-By-Step/README.md

 6. **Create 'api-request-fixtures.ts' file in the fixtures/api folder of the project**

 7. **Update `test-options.ts` file in the fixtures/pom folder of the project**

+## Implement API Tests

+1. **Extend `auth.setup.ts` file in the tests folder of the project to add API authentication and to set up `ACCESS_TOKEN` environment variable**

+2. **Create test data for invalid credentials**

+Create `invalidCredentials.json` in `test-data` folder in the root directory of the project and add the test data for invalid credentials.

+3. **Create 'authentication.spec.ts' file in the tests/api folder of the project**

+4. **Create 'article.spec.ts' file in the tests/api folder of the project**

+5. **Implement Tear Down process in `article.spec.ts` file in the tests/clientSite folder of the project**